CircleCI-Public/circleci-cli/README.md

 $ circleci setup
 ```

-If you are using this tool on `.com`. accept the provided default `CircleCI Host`.
+If you are using this tool on `circleci.com`. accept the provided default `CircleCI Host`.

 Server users will have to change the default value to your custom address (i.e. `circleci.my-org.com`).

+**Note**: Server does not yet support config processing and orbs, you will only be able to use `circleci local execute` (previously `circleci build`) for now.

 ## Validate A Build Config